The $\omega$-categorification of Algebraic Theories: PROs

+\begin{definition} A \textit{PROP} is a PRO which contains the permutation PRO as a sub-PRO and satisfies the naturality condition above. \end{definition}

+This definition indicates a notable distinction between operads and PROs.
+Should one chose to work with symmetic operads, the action of the symmetric group must be encoded as an extra piece of structure that acts upon the underlying non-symmetric operad.
+However, being a PROP is simply a property that a PRO may or may not satisfy.
+The action of the symetric group can be encoded entirely within the PRO structure of the PROP.

+More genearlly, note that PROs are precisely the monoid objects in $\Cat$, with respect to the cartesian product, which have the extra property that their monoid of objects is isomorphic to $(\mathbb{N}, +, 0)$.
 Given a PRO $P$, we may think of the morphisms in $P(n,m)$ as operations of arity $n$ and coarity $m$.
 Until an algebra for a PRO is specified, the objects $\mathbb{N}$ behave as placeholders for the arities and coarities of these operations, so that they may be composed with one another.
 Once an algebra is specified for $P$, these `slots' will be filled with elements from the underlying set of the algebra, justifying the use of the name operations for the morphisms of our PRO.

-Before moving on, it should be noted that PROs are also a special type of monoid object.
-As monoidal categories they are precisely the strict monoids in $\Cat$, with respect to the cartesian product in \Cat, which have the extra property that their monoid of objects is isomorphic to $(\mathbb{N}, +, 0)$.
-Moreover, the special case of a PRO whose monoidal product $+$ is precisely the cartesian product on morphisms is called a $\textit{cartesian PRO}$.
-As we will later see, this is a special case of a more general construction which we will here call an $\textit{enriched cartesian PRO}$.